Tczr/achieve/README.md

 thanks for checking out this repo.

 ## About
-Achieve comes from achivements,A simple restful api to serve users request.
+Achieve comes from achievements,A simple api to serve users achievements.

 ## Where to find everything